clicon/clixon-docs/cli.rst

  * `dbname` : Name of datastore to show, such as "running", "candidate" or "startup"
  * `format` : Show format, one of `text`, `xml`, `json`, `cli`, or `netconf` (see :ref:`datastore formats <clixon_datastore>`)
+ * `xpath`  : Static xpath (only present in this API function)
+ * `namespace` : Default namespace for xpath (only present in this API function)
  * `pretty` : If `true`, make output pretty-printed
  * `state`  : If `true`, include non-config data in output
  * `default` : Optional default retrieval mode: one of `report-all`, `trim`, `explicit`, `report-all-tagged`.
 See also extended values below
- * `prefix`  : Opional prefix to print before cli syntax output, only valid for CLI format.
+ * `prepend` : Opional prefix to prepend before cli syntax output, only valid for CLI format.

-Note that there are also two extra propriatary modes serving as examples:

- * `NULL`, default with-default value, usually `report-all`
- * `report-all-tagged-default`, which gets the config as `report-all-tagged` but strips the tags/attributes (same as `report-all`).
- * `report-all-tagged-strip`, which also gets the config as `report-all-tagged` but strips the nodes associated with the default tags (same as `trim`).

 cli_show_auto
 -------------